Ginger Snaps Baking Affairs

 Jump to Recipe Print Recipe

-raspberry glazed donuts with fresh red berries and sprinkled with hearts.
+Raspberry glazed donuts with fresh red berries and sprinkled with hearts.

 These raspberry baked donuts are a quick and easy breakfast choice and when you top them with some festive heart sprinkles, they go well as a Valentine's Day dessert too.